A Perfect Formula to Choosing a Formula

 With a wide selection of formulas on the market, how do you decide on the best option for your baby?
 We break down the different types of formulas in this article.

 Infant formula was created as an alternative to breast milk and aims to closely mimic breast milk – which is considered to be the “gold standard” for infant nutrition for the first 12 months of life.
 Infant formula must meet strict infant feeding regulations for calories, macronutrient content, and essential vitamins and minerals.
-Although the infant formulas of today cannot provide the immunologic benefits of breast milk such as mother’s antibodies, anti-microbial compounds and white blood cells, from a nutritional standpoint they are a suitable replacement when breastfeeding is not an option for you and your baby.

 There are 3 main types of formula:

-- Milk-based formulas
+Milk-based formulas

-- Soy-based formulas
+Soy-based formulas

-- “Special needs” formulas: Reduced lactose sensitive formulas for fussiness and gas which contain less lactose as compared to standard milk-based formula*
+Reduced lactose sensitive formulas for fussiness and gas which contain less lactose as compared to standard milk-based formula*

 *95% less lactose as compared to standard milk-based formulas.